Royal Pavilion

 Frequently Asked Questions

-Is it worth paying for the audio guide at the Royal Pavilion?
+Is it worth paying for the extra guided tours or audio guides?

-What is the best way to photograph the Royal Pavilion exterior?
+What is the best time of day to visit the Royal Pavilion grounds?

 Nearby Destinations